KAmii-cxo/How-To-Read-Tcpdump-Traffic-Log/README.md

 # How To Read The Tcpdump Traffic Log

 This reading explains how to identify the brute force attack using tcpdump.
+[Link of the tcpdump traffic log](https://github.com/KAmii-cxo/How-To-Read-Tcpdump-Traffic-Log/blob/main/tcpdump%20traffic%20log)

 ```